Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      12. The average and maximum bitrate of each track SHOULD be signalled in the "btrt" box in the sample entry of the CMAF header.
+These can be used to signal the bit-rate later on, such as in the manifest.
      13. In case a track is part of a [=Switching set=], all properties section 6.4 and 7.3.4 of [[!MPEGCMAF]] MUST be satisfied, enabling the receiver to group the tracks in the respective